rraman590/rraman590.github.io/content/jobs/Zensar/index.md

 - Learned about various software development technologies and concepts.

-- Worked with SQL for database management.
+- Worked with MySQL for database management.